zyme-xd/discordcaptcha/README.md

 `Read the wiki for some fixes`

+!
+Configuration File: src/config.json !
+!
+MAKE SURE THE PREFIX IS NOT LONGER THAN 1 CHAR !
 This bot is based on the discord library discord.js, that means you need to install node.js and install the git repository discord.js.

 Node Download: https://nodejs.org/en/download/package-manager/